Tips for Starting a Golf Fitness Workout Program

 Pain should be a warning to stop and reevaluate what might be going on.

-Ignoring pain, or easing its symptoms with continued use of anti-inflammatories or other pain killers could lead to chronic problems whether it be poor alignment, imbalances, or long-term inflammation.
+Ignoring the pain, or easing its symptoms with continued use of anti-inflammatories or other pain killers could lead to chronic problems whether it be poor alignment, imbalances, or long-term inflammation.

 Lay-off the Advil.